svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 ![Graphical overview of a PLS-model](fig4.png)

-Similar to prediction and y-residuals plots, the plot with regression coefficients can be shown for particular y-variable and for selected number of components.
+Similar to the prediction and y-residuals plots, the plot with regression coefficients can be shown for particular y-variable and for selected number of components.